CARay1502/contributions-chart-generator/README.md

 ### ▶️ How to Use the GUI

+1. Create a public repository via Github.com.
-1. Download this repository to your machine.
+2. Download this repository to your machine.
-2. Ensure you have Python and Git installed on your machine.
+3. Ensure you have Python and Git installed on your machine.
-3. Open a terminal and run:
+4. Open a terminal and run:

 ```bash
 python gui.py